yugabyte/spring-ycql-demo/README.md

 ## Create a customer

-You can create a product listing as follows:
+You can create a customer as follows:
 ```
 $ curl \
 --data '{ "id": "customer1", "name": "Alice", "emailId": "alice@wonderland.com" }' \